 The wall of tears

-It is now illegal for foreigners ("extranjeros") to buy fuel at the Ecuadorian subsidised price of $1.02 per gallon (for diesel).
-The International price for foreigners is approximately double.
+It is illegal for foreigners ("extranjeros") to buy fuel at the Ecuadorian subsidised price.
+The International price for foreigners is approximately double this local price.

 Agents can supply fuel; $6 per gallon (2014), including $1 for the agent organising delivery to your yacht via means of jerry cans (which he will supply).